Botswana Highlights - Botswana

 Location : Elephant Sands

-Travel across the Kazungula border into Botswana and make your way to your accommodation for the evening, Elephant Sands (325 kilometres, approximately 6 hours including the border crossing).
-Located in a private concession bordering on the Chobe Forest Reserve, the watering hole at Elephant Sands lodge attracts herds of elephant and other wildlife in season.
-On arrival, settle into your chalet for the evening and perhaps soak up the sounds of the wilderness with a glass of wine as your overlook the waterhole, keeping an eye out for the roaming animals.
+This morning, you’ll leave Victoria Falls behind and head to Elephant Sands via the Victoria Falls Wildlife Trust – one of the projects The Intrepid Foundation supports.
+Here you can learn about the rescue and rehabilitation of wildlife, human-wildlife conflict and the Trust’s role in anti-poaching.
+There may also be a chance to meet any rescued or orphaned wildlife currently in their care.
+Then, travel across the Kazungula border into Botswana and make your way to your accommodation for the evening, Elephant Sands.
+Located in a private concession bordering on the Chobe Forest Reserve, the watering hole at Elephant Sands lodge attracts herds of elephants and other wildlife in season.
+We'll take a guided bush walk through the unfenced 16000 ha private conservancy, home to a variety of wildlife.
+This guided tour offers a unique opportunity to learn about the uses of native plants and identify animal tracks.
+You may even spot some of Africa's lesser-known 'Little Five' species!
+This evening perhaps soak up the sounds of the wilderness with a glass of wine as your overlook the waterhole, keeping an eye out for the roaming animals.

 Day :3